Hey Kids (Start Here)

 He doesn’t know.

-There is something too-tight about the control that Hermann is trying to exert over his own mind.
-Something thathe will obey but other cognitive parties will not.
+There’s something too stringent about the control Hermann exerts over his own mind.
+Something he will obey but other cognitive parties won’t.
 Had he been incorrect about the optimal strategy for dealing with his current set of mental challenges?
-Is the driving of parts of his consciousness into neural subjugation so unremitting that they have no choice but to build up pressure behind the mental walls he’s been bricking until they explode outward, burying his sense of self for brief intervals until Newton, of all people, pulls him free of the ensuing mental debris?
+Is the driving of parts of his consciousness into neural subjugation so unremitting that they have no choice but to build up pressure behind the mental walls he’s been bricking until they explode outward, burying his sense of self for intervals until Newton, of all people, pulls him free of the ensuing mental debris?

 How is that Newton manages to be only tormented by that which is in his head and not occasionally possessed by it?